 - Nonmetro net migration rates peaked during the "rural rebound" in the mid-1990s and again in 2004-06, just prior to the recent housing mortgage crisis and economic recession.
 Net migration remained positive for much of the past two decades, increasing nonmetro population every year but one from 1990 to 2009, but has since contributed to population loss.

 Lowering rates of natural change contributed to expanded population decline in nonmetro areas and resulted in 276 counties experiencing natural decrease for the first time during 2010-14.
 The map shows natural change for all counties, metro and nonmetro.
 Urbanized areas (shown in dark gray) are at the center of metro areas, and nonmetro counties are those that are some distance removed, depending on the size of the metro area.

 - Areas that recently began experiencing natural decrease are found in the Northeast, South, and especially around the margins of Appalachia, expanding a large region of natural decrease extending from Pennsylvania through northern Alabama.

 - Counties end up as natural decrease counties as a result of two separate demographic processes operating over several decades: retiree attraction and long-term out-migration of young adults (who take their future children with them, so to speak).

-- Typically, these trends occur in different regions of the country; the former in Florida, Arizona, and other Sunbelt locations; the latter in persistent out-migration areas such as in the Great Plains and Corn Belt.
+- Typically, these trends occur in different regions of the country: retiree attraction in Florida, Arizona, and other Sunbelt locations; and out-migration of young adults in persistent out-migration areas such as in the Great Plains and Corn Belt.
 However, both trends are contributing to the emergence of natural decrease counties in many nonmetro regions, such as in Virginia, Kentucky, North Carolina, and Tennessee.